oneapi-src/oneVPL-cpu/doc/developer-reference/VPL_memory_use.rst

       f1->f3->f2->f4;
    }

 In this case, the surface pool needs additional surfaces to take into account multiple asynchronous operations before synchronization.
-The application can use the **AsyncDepth** parameter of the mfxVideoParam structure to inform an SDK function that how many asynchronous operations the application plans to perform before synchronization.
+The application can use the **AsyncDepth** parameter of the mfxVideoParam structure to inform an SDK function how many asynchronous operations the application plans to perform before synchronization.
 The corresponding SDK **QueryIOSurf** function will reflect such consideration in the NumFrameSuggested value.
-Example below shows a way of calculating the surface needs based on NumFrameSuggested values:
+The following example shows a way of calculating the surface needs based on NumFrameSuggested values:

 .. code-block:: c++